-- The salary for the internship is forty-three thousand six hundred and eighty dollars (\$43,680) per year (\$45,360 for the full 54-week internship). - Interns are entitled to 29 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, sick-days, medical appointments, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
-Paid time off is accrued each pay period and may be used as accrued (with permission from the Training Director).
-Please note: any unused paid time-off is forfeit at the end of the Internship, unless staying on for a post-doctoral fellowship. - The internship includes optional medical and life insurance benefits for which the Intern pays a share of the premium
+- The salary for the internship is forty-three thousand six hundred and eighty dollars (\$43,680) per year (\$45,360 for the full 54-week internship). - Interns earn 29 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, sick-days, medical appointments, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
+Paid time off is accrued each pay period and may be used as accrued (with permission from the Training Director and the primary rotation supervisor). - The internship includes optional medical and life insurance benefits for which the Intern pays a share of the premium - Malpractice liability coverage is provided at no cost, but Interns are encouraged to carry personal malpractice insurance as well.
+It is available at low cost from several carriers.

-- Malpractice liability coverage is provided at no cost, but Interns are encouraged to carry personal malpractice insurance as well.
-It is available at low cost from several carriers. - Interns are provided with office space with a desk phone, and a personal computer linked to the Retreat's network - Interns may attend optional full-day CE training courses sponsored by the Retreat, at no cost.
+- Interns are provided with office space with a desk phone, and a personal computer linked to the Retreat's network - Interns may attend optional full-day CE training courses sponsored by the Retreat, at no cost.
 These are typically offered once a month - Indoor exercise facilities are available on site, as well as outdoor walking and hiking trails